pareto-xyz/tutela-app/README.md

 # Tutela: an Ethereum and Tornado Cash Anonymity Tool

 The repo contains open-source code for [Tutela](http://tutela.xyz), an anonymity tool for Ethereum and Tornado Cash users.
+For a more technical description, please refer to the public [whitepaper](https://arxiv.org/abs/2201.06811).

 ## About Tutela